im-luka/markdown-cheatsheet/README.md

 #### ⚠️ Note
 Everything listed here is about GitHub Markdown.
-I've also written some articles about Markdown in general with more features.
+I've also written some articles about Markdown in general with more features that GitHub currently doesn't support.

 ---